-The programme was launched in 2015 and will run for five years.
+The programme was launched in 2015 and will run until 2021.
 It is made up of four parallel research activities: path-finding papers, institutional diagnostic, coordinated randomised control trials, and case studies.
-The programme is funded by the UK Department for International Development.
+The programme is funded with UK aid from the UK government.
 For more information see http://edi.opml.co.uk.